AfubeAngel/logistics-bootstrap-site/README.md

 - Strategic placement of call-to-action buttons to encourage visitors to take the next step, such as contacting us or signing up for our services.
 - Simple and intuitive navigation menu to help users easily find the information they need.

-## NOTE: The images and design are from Figma opensource community
+## NOTE
+This landing page is a simple project designed to practice Bootstrap components and HTML.
+The design was interpreted from a Figma open-source project.
+It is intended solely for educational purposes.

 # Table of Contents
 1. [Demo](#demo)